dy/piezo/docs/issues.md

         - it's not elvis by meaning: elvis does "else" branch, when condition is not true, whereas loop does "true" condition.
       + has pipe operator intuition: by some condition produce the following `whileTrue |: produceItem`, `item :| whileTrue`
         + colon gives hint as "multiple" instances created on the right, following `|>` operator intuition
+    - something's off...
+  * ?
+We can take almost purely math convention instead of objects `{ x < 5: x++ }` - procedural call
+    ~- with same success can be used without {} - these brackets don't make much sense here only visually
+  * ?
+We can take even simpler convention: { x < 5; x++ } - loops over until last condition is true.
+    - do..until version, not much useful on its own.
+Can be used as combo with above.

 ### [x] loops can return a value: `(isActive(it): action(it))` - the last result of action is returned
   + useful for many loop cases where we need internal variable result.